Guidance for Halloween Safety 2022

 Health and Safety protocols for Halloween-related activities in the City of St. Louis.

-Halloween is a time of wonder and excitement for both children and adults.
-This chance to enjoy an escape from day-to-day activities may look different this year due to COVID-19, but it can still be possible with preventative measures.
-Taking some additional steps is necessary to protect your family, friends, and the community at large, especially with children who are too young to be vaccinated.
+Halloween is a time of wonder and excitement.
+The chance for children and adults to enjoy the festivities this year comes with some risk, since the COVID-19 transmission level in St. Louis is high, but it can still be possible with preventative measures.
+Taking some additional steps is necessary to protect your family, friends, and the community at large.

-The best thing that eligible individuals can do to protect their health and the health of their children is to get vaccinated.
+The best thing that eligible individuals can do to protect their health and the health of their children is to get vaccinated and boosted.
+If your last vaccine or booster was more than two months ago, you should be eligible to get the new bivalent booster that protects against the Omicron variant.

 Neighborhood Trick or Treating

-Parents or guardians who intend to take their child(ren) trick-or-treating need to help protect everyone’s health and safety, especially with children who are too young to be vaccinated.
+Parents or guardians who intend to take their child(ren) trick-or-treating need to help protect everyone’s health and safety.
 Please follow these guidelines for Halloween-related events.

-- All trick or treaters and their parents/guardians should be masked indoors and in crowded areas outdoors.
+- Trick or treaters and their parents/guardians should be masked indoors and in crowded areas outdoors.

 - Homeowners can be masked, or they can leave individually wrapped candy or treats at the front of their lawns or driveways.